aossama00/Bank-System-Implementation-using-Agile-methodologies/README.md

 Employees edit and control all customer's functionalities

 ## User Story Points estimation convention:
 Fibonacci Series (1, 2, 3, 5, 8, 13...), where 13 represents big story that needs a lot of functionalities and could be vague to the members so it will take about 5 working days.
-While 1 and 3 points represent well-known stories as homepage or account page design that does not need an effort and could be finished in 1 day or less.
-And 8 represent around 3 days.
+While 1 and 2 points represent well-known stories as homepage or account page design that does not need an effort and could be finished in 1 day or less.
+3 represent well known stories but requires more testing that takes 2 days.
+5 and 8 represent around 3 - 4 days.

 ## Product Backlog Items (ordered rationale):
 The rationale of this order of my Product Backlog Items is that our team see it is the most important thing to crete a secured database to hold all customers' accounts.